andyshep/CoreDataPlaygrounds/README.md

 # Core Data Playgrounds

-A set of playgrounds for exploring the Core Data framework in bitsize increments.
+A set of playgrounds for exploring the Core Data framework in bite-sized increments.

 | Playground Name | Description |
 |---|---|